-4.16 Paragraph 343 of SPD1 (under the heading of Alterations and Additions to Existing Residential Buildings) states, amongst other criteria, that extensions must respect the amenity of neighbouring buildings and ensure not to adversely affect light, outlook or privacy of the habitable rooms in adjacent properties.
-Policy DM1 of the Development Management DPD also states that development should;

-"Protect the amenity of the site, immediate neighbours, and surrounding area, having regard to privacy, overlooking, outlook, noise and disturbance, visual enclosure, pollution, and daylight and sunlight."

-- 4.17 The proposed dwelling would be built between the neighbouring properties of 46 and 50 Vernon Road.
-It is noted that both of these properties are within the applicant's control and therefore any impacts on residential amenity would be self-imposed.
+- 4.16 Paragraph 343 of SPD1 (under the heading of Alterations and Additions to Existing Residential Buildings) states, amongst other criteria, that extensions must respect the amenity of neighbouring buildings and ensure not to adversely affect light, outlook or privacy of the habitable rooms in adjacent properties.
+Policy DM1 of the Development Management DPD also states that development should; - "Protect the amenity of the site, immediate neighbours, and surrounding area, having regard to privacy, overlooking, outlook, noise and disturbance, visual enclosure, pollution, and daylight and sunlight." - 4.17 The proposed dwelling would be built between the neighbouring properties of 46 and 50 Vernon Road.
+The impact of the proposed dwelling on the neighbouring properties was previously assessed and found acceptable.
+Although full assessment of the impact on neighbours from the approved proposals is given below, the main consideration of the current application is whether the proposed amended extension would have a detrimental impact on the neighbouring properties. - 4.18 It is noted that both of these properties are within the applicant's control and therefore any impacts on residential amenity would be self-imposed.
 The side elevation of 46 Vernon Road is 4.8 metres from the side elevation of the proposed dwelling which widens to 5.9m to the front given the siting of the proposed dwellinghouse.
-That neighbouring property features no windows in the side elevation and it is noted that garages exist at the side of the dwelling which are not used for habitable accommodation.
-Due to the orientation of that property, it's positioning to the south of the proposed dwelling and the gap that would be retained between the properties, it is considered that the proposed development would not cause material harm to the amenities of 46 Vernon Road. - 4.18 The proposed dwelling would be positioned 1.8 metres from the south elevation of 50 Vernon Road.
+That neighbouring property includes no windows in the side elevation and it is noted that garages exist at the side of the dwelling which are not used for habitable accommodation.
+Due to the orientation of that property, it's positioning to the south of the proposed dwelling and the gap that would be retained between the properties, it is considered that the proposed development and would not cause material harm to the amenities of 46 Vernon Road.
+The projection to the rear would not be amended at its part adjacent to the south and thus, no additional impact would be caused to the adjoining neighbours by the minor amendments to the previously approved rearward projection. - 4.18 The proposed dwelling would be positioned 1.8 metres from the south elevation of 50 Vernon Road.
 The two storey part of the dwelling would align with the rear elevation of a single storey rear projection at the neighbouring property, 2.8 metres deeper than the two storey part of that dwelling.
-The proposed single storey rear extension would project by 2.6 metres, but would be positioned 3 metres from the south east corner of the neighbouring dwelling.
+The currently amended single storey rear extension would project by 2.6 metres, but would be positioned 2 metres from the south east corner of the neighbouring dwelling (1 metre less than was originally approved).
 Due to the lack of first floor windows in the side elevation of the neighbouring property, the orientation of that dwelling and the fact that the proposed dwelling would not project beyond a notional 45 degree line from the windows of the neighbouring property, it is considered that the impact on light and outlook would not be unduly harmful.
 No windows are proposed in the side elevation and it is considered that oblique views from the rear facing windows would not cause a harmful loss of privacy to the neighbouring property.